MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-fro-provider.md

 [!include [banner](includes/banner.md)]

 This article describes how to set up the Fulfillment and Returns Optimization provider in Microsoft Dynamics 365 Intelligent Order Management.
-For more information and pre-requisities see [Fulfillment and Returns Optimization provider](fulfillment-returns-optimization.md).
+For more information and prerequisities, see [Fulfillment and Returns Optimization provider](fulfillment-returns-optimization.md).

 ## Add the Fulfillment and Returns Optimization provider